Occasionalism: Islamic theological schools

 The doctrine first reached prominence in the Islamic theological schools of Iraq, especially in Basra.
-The ninth century theologian Abu al-Hasan al-Ash'ari argued that there is no Secondary Causation in the created order.
-The world is sustained and governed through direct intervention of a divine primary causation.
-As such the world is in a constant state of recreation by God.
-In the Arabic language this was known as Kasb.
+The ninth century theologian Abu al-Hasan al-Ash'ari argued that there is no secondary causation in the created order.
+In his thought, the world is sustained and governed through direct intervention of a divine primary causation.
+As such, the world is in a constant state of recreation by God.
+In Arabic, this was known as Kasb.

-The most famous proponent of the Asharite occasionalist doctrine was Abu Hamid Muhammad ibn Muhammad al-Ghazali, an 11th-century theologian based in Baghdad.
-In The Incoherence of the Philosophers, Al-Ghazali launched a philosophical critique against Neoplatonic-influenced early Islamic philosophers such as Al-Farabi and Ibn Sina.
-In response to the philosophers' claim that the created order is governed by secondary efficient causes (God being, as it were, the Primary and Final Cause in an ontological and logical sense), Ghazali argues that what we observe as regularity in nature based presumably upon some natural law is actually a kind of constant and continual regularity.
-There is no independent necessitation of change and becoming, other than what God has ordained.
-To posit an independent causality outside of God's knowledge and action is to deprive him of true agency, and diminish his attribute of power.
+The most famous proponent of the Asharite occasionalist doctrine was Al-Ghazali, an 11th-century theologian based in Baghdad.
+In The Incoherence of the Philosophers, Al-Ghazali launched a philosophical critique against Neoplatonic-influenced early Islamic philosophers such as Al-Farabi and Avicenna.
+In response to the philosophers' claim that the created order is governed by secondary efficient causes (God being, as it were, the primary and final cause in an ontological and logical sense), Ghazali argues that what we observe as regularity in nature based presumably upon some natural law is actually a kind of constant and continual regularity.
+For him, there is no independent necessitation of change and becoming, other than what God has ordained.
+Thus, to posit an independent causality outside of God's knowledge and action would be to deprive him of true agency, and diminish his attribute of power.
 In his famous example, when fire and cotton are placed in contact, the cotton is burned not because of the heat of the fire, but through God's direct intervention, a claim which he defended using logic.
-In the 12th century, the Islamic theologian Fakhr al-Din al-Razi expounded upon similar theories of occasionalism in his works.
+In the 12th century, Fakhr al-Din al-Razi expounded upon similar theories of occasionalism in his works.